cs-fullstack-2019-fall/javascript-template-strings-cw-jackbolton901/README.md

 # JavaScript template strings class work

+Make sure you test your code before you submit!
+You had a rouge "." that kept your code from running.
+Good work.
+2/2 correct.
+Score : 5 points.

 ### Exercise 1:
 Create a template string and assign it to the variable ```my_template_string```.